-- Villainous Valor: We all knew how outclassed Colonel Manton's forces would be, still remarkable they got as far as they did.
+- Villainous Valour: We all knew how outclassed Colonel Manton's forces would be, but it's still remarkable they got as far as they did.

 - Waistcoat of Style: Jenny's outfit is very stylish indeed.

-- Well-Intentioned Extremist: The bad guys of this episode seem to be this — they genuinely think that the Doctor is a threat to everyone, and are willing to turn Melody into a Child Soldier to stop him.
-Madame Kovarian at least thinks she is.
-Probably.
+- Well-Intentioned Extremist: The bad guys of this episode believe themselves to be this — they genuinely think that the Doctor is a threat to everyone, and are willing to turn Melody into a Child Soldier to stop him.

-- Wham Episode: Almost certainly, not least because it's the last episode of this half of the series, the apparent Doctor Calls For Aid scenario and River Song's identity being revealed.
+- River Song's identity is revealed.
 Moffat's been promising a cliffhanger that rather than endanger the characters' lives will change them forever.

-- Wrong Genre Savvy: The "we are not fools" ploy might have worked had the Doctor been working alone as usual.
+- The "we are not fools" ploy might have worked had the Doctor been working alone as usual.
 Too bad he has an army.